Splode/hackwild/_drafts/go-input-validation-and-testing.md

 ---
 layout: post
-title: Input Validation and Testing in Go
+title: Validating Input in Go
-description: Validate and test input for a REST API
+description: Validate input and
 keywords: go, golang, input, validation, struct, json, development, backend, input validation, testing
 tags: Go
 category: Go
 ---

-Intro
+In a perfect world, before client-submitted data ever made its way to a backend application, it would be fully sanitized, valid, pristine.
+That doesn't happen

+This exercise will explore the process of validating input.
+We'll be working with a JSON string, similar to what we might encounter in a REST API client request.
+We'll create validation rules for different input fields and write tests for different input scenarios.

 ## Lead Input Struct